-Crystal Oscillator Hey friends welcome to the kohiki In this article, we will learn about crystal oscillators.
+Crystal Oscillator Hey friends welcome to kohiki.com In this article, we will learn about crystal oscillators.
 Now, in the previous articles, we had seen the different types of RC as well as the LC oscillators, which can be used for generating the frequencies from audio to RF range.

 But in this type of oscillator, the frequency can drift due to the change in temperature or the change in the power supply voltage.